dotnetprofessional/LiveDoc/packages/livedoc-mocha/docs/API.md

 * __values:__ contains an array of values that were provided by specifying a quoted string (" or ') in a step definition title.
 This is useful when needing to pass only one or two values.
 * __type:__ the step definition type given, when then, but, and.

 The previous example demonstrates a number of important values within the title and descriptions including a table.
 Livedoc-mocha supports many ways of extracting data from your descriptions and titles.
-Each of the features below and the <code>values</code> property support number coercion when returning values.
-So that values returned will be in the most usable format.
-If for some reason you require a string instead of the number returned, simply convert it back to a string using <code>.toString()</code> method.
+Each of the features below and the <code>values</code> property support [type coercion](#type-coercion-support) when returning values.

 ## [Data Tables](https://cucumber.io/docs/reference#data-tables)
 Data Tables are handy for passing a list of values to a step definition.
 Livedoc-mocha has full support for Data Tables and several helper methods to make working with them easier.
-Refer to the context section for more details on the additional properties.
+Refer to the [context section](#context) for more details on the additional properties.

 For a table to be valid it must start with a pipe (|) on a new line and end with a pipe(|) on the same line.
 A table can contain as many columns as necessary.
 While its not a requirement to format the table, the table will be output without formatting, so making the columns align will aid in the tables readability.